-Visit 8 will be your last formal training session for your SBMCs.
-However, you will still be visiting each SBMC regularly to build on these sessions, support and advise them in their work.
+Highlight that Mentoring and Monitoring Visit 10 is the last formal training session for which materials are provided.
+However, you will still be visiting each SBMC regularly to refresh and build on these sessions, support and advise them in their work.
 Explain this to the SBMC.

-Congratulate the SBMC - and yourself - on completing the mentoring and training programme.
+Congratulate the SBMC - and yourself - on completing the mentoring and monitoring programme.
 To celebrate, you can make copies of the certificate at the back of this manual, add each member's name and sign a certificate to present to each SBMC member.

-To complete the last training session, spend about 20 minutes discussing which skills the SBMC members feel they have got stronger in, and which skills they feel they would like more help with.
+To complete the last training session, spend about 20 minutes discussing and reviewing which skills the SBMC members feel they have got stronger in, and which skills they feel they would like more help with.
 Ask the following questions, and record the answers in your report:

-What are the three most important things you have learned how to do in your SBMC work over the last year?

-What have you been able to do as a result of the training and advice you have received?

-What are the three biggest challenges facing the school and the children of your community?
+- 1. What are the three most important things you have learned how to do in your SBMC work over the last year? - 2.
+What have you been able to do as a result of the training and advice you have received? - 3.
+What are the three biggest challenges facing the school and the children of your community? - 4.
 What skills or advice do you need to improve to help you with these problems?